peterhurford/peterhurford.github.io/_posts/2014-04-18-learn-code.markdown

-#### Step One -- CodeAcademy
+#### Step One -- Codecademy

-If you don’t know any programming at all, it would be a good idea to get a feel for it on [CodeAcademy](http://www.codecademy.com/dashboard).
+If you don’t know any programming at all, it would be a good idea to get a feel for it on [Codecademy](http://www.codecademy.com/dashboard).
 Pick either [the Python lesson](http://www.codecademy.com/tracks/python) or the [Ruby lesson](http://www.codecademy.com/tracks/ruby).
 Spend about 5-10 hours on one of them (no need to finish it).

 Here’s a good test -- Can you implement [FizzBuzz](http://c2.com/cgi/wiki?FizzBuzzTest) in either Python or Ruby?
 Can you implement [bubble sort](https://en.wikipedia.org/wiki/Bubble_sort) in either of those languages?
 If you answered no to the first question, definitely do this step.
 If you answered yes to the first, but no to the second, consider doing this step.
 If you answered yes to both, definitely skip this step.